-We make small batch, high quality Rums.
-Many people don't realize there are sipping rums that rival the best bourbons, or that you can make a sophisticated cocktail with a high quality rum.
+We make small batch, high quality rums.
+Many people don't realize there are sipping rums that rival the best Bourbons or Scotches, or that you can make a sophisticated cocktail with a high quality rum.
 That's where Puget Sound Rum Company comes in.
 We will make you re-think rum.

 Or come visit us at:

 12280 NE Woodinville Dr. Suite C, Woodinville, WA 98072

 Rum is distilled from the fermentation of sugar cane or sugar cane byproducts - essentially any cane juice derivative, ranging from fresh pressed cane juice to various grades of molasses.
 Part of what makes rum an interesting spirit category is that there is a lot of variety.
 Depending on the raw materials used, fermenting style, still type, and whether the spirit is aged or not - you can get huge differences in flavor profiles.
 Unlike scotches, tequilas, or bourbons, here in the US there aren't really any other rules other than it has to be cane based.
 (Other countries do have more specific categorizations and rules on rum, though).
 In the US, it can be aged in new casks, used bourbon or wine casks, or left completely unaged.
 Each raw material, each aging strategy and each blend can give such a wide variety of characteristics.
 Rum can be highly distilled, and have a lighter flavor or character, or can be minimally distilled, giving a full bodied, or heavier rum.